elipapa/markdown-cv/index.md

 `Aug.
 2018 -`
 __Barista, *Philz Coffee*__, Fremont, CA

-`Current` - `-` Communicated effectively with the team and upheld an open work environment
+`March 2020` - `-` Communicated effectively with the team and upheld an open work environment
 - `-` Built a culture of warmth, positivity, and human connection while interacting with the community

-`Jan.
-2018 -`
-__Tutor, *Giraffe Learning Center*__, Fremont, CA

-`Current` - `-` Provided mentorship and tutoring service that led to increased performance average
-- `-` Planned and oversaw a diverse range of activities and projects